Why Should You Book an Inside Cabin?

 3. Being Quarantined in Your Cabin is Unlikely

 Are you concerned about getting quarantined in an inside cabin during your cruise?
 I was too.
-However, I realize that my worries were probably exaggerated and this is unlikely to happen for a couple of reasons.
+However, I realize that my worries were probably exaggerated and this is unlikely to happen these days.

 4. You’re Not in Your Cabin Much